DomDomHaas/ColorPalette/README.md

 **KNOW ISSUSE**
 ---
+- Plaette scripts on multiple GameObjects with the same name will cause errors when trying to save the file or will overwrite it.
-So far I haven't had the chance to test it on mobile devices (andoird / iOS builds) and I'm pretty sure it won't work on the webplayer since where would the file be stored!
+- So far I haven't had the chance to test it on mobile devices (andoird / iOS builds) and I'm pretty sure it won't work on the webplayer since where would the file be stored!
+- I couldn't make a drag'n'drop from the colors to other objects in the scene.